chappie-bot/chappie-rag-server/README.md

 ## Running this locally.

 To run this locally, you will need a `OPEN_AI_API_KEY` that can be optained at openai.
-To start chappie in dev mode you can do:
+You will also need a `GITHUB_API_KEY` that can be optained at github.
+You only need access to public repos To start chappie in dev mode you can do:

 ```
+export OPEN_AI_API_KEY=asd-rf......hfd
-export OPEN_AI_API_KEY=asd-as......hfd
+export GITHUB_API_KEY=ghp_j4......gyU
 mvn quarkus:dev -Dquarkus.profile=quarkus
 ```